StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 This is because the table of contents for each individual page will be smaller and easier to scan in at a glance, and each section stays nicely focused and boxed.
 This structure lends itself well to enabling study patterns too, like going through one content page a day, for example.

 For searching and skimming, however, that is where the aggregation pages shine.
 You can quickly skim an entire study, and then uncollapse a content section and/or transcript if the topic catches your eye.
 Or search for a phrase across all study content, and so on.
 So for searching and skimming, I do very much recommend making use of the aggregation pages, as that is what they were designed for.

+## Discussion pages

+### discussion pages support main study content, but are not themselves main study content

+Just above, I describe how content on this site is laid out hierarchically: how all the studies for each content type are listed out (optionally with summaries) on list pages, how each study has an aggregation page containing all content pages strung together (primarily for the purposes of skimming and searching), and finally how individual self-contained blocks of content can be read sequentially by going through the content pages of a given study in order.

+From the point of view of main study content, these three levels are all that there is.
+When I set out to write a study, all the points of the main outline will get covered on the content pages themselves -- that is to say, the primary logical flow of the study finds its expression on the content pages themselves.

+However, these studies are only half the picture for this ministry.
+Rather than presenting teaching out in the void, untethered and devoid from context and discussion, this ministry runs weekly Bible study meetings where the content from the studies is presented "live" -- not only watching the content videos together as a group, but also subsequently discussing them, and following-up on questions and points of clarification that are raised.

+And thus we face the question of what to do with any material coming out of these interactions.
+It is not "really" study content, but more properly content coming from discussion of the study content, if that makes sense.

+Including it in the study itself is not necessarily attractive (since it clutters things a bit, and maybe not everybody who is interested in the study is necessarily interested in the follow-on material).
+At the same time, it is linked week-by-week to the corresponding content pages, and it would be a mistake to not bear that organizational relationship in mind whatsoever.

+### How this website handles the dilemma

+To restate the design challenge again, the issue is what to do with discussion content that originated from Bible study meetings wherein main study content is covered in a group discussion environment, generating additional material.
+It is not quite the same as study content itself, but also not completely separate, so how ought we display it?

 ## Content level